omerbp/Codility/README.md

 This is Codility's Kalium 2015 Challenge.

-It was a SQLite only challenge, therefore I used SQL :)
+It was a SQLite only challenge, therefore I used SQLite :)

 Check out my certificate at: